caumike/strategic-account-system/README.md

-# Strategic Account Management System
+# Strategic Account Management System - by Startup-IQ

 This Streamlit application provides an AI-powered analysis of a target sales account.
 It gathers live data from the web, identifies a key sales opportunity, and maps a path to relevant contacts using the user's exported LinkedIn network.